Atlas / Coalinga Asbestos Mega Superfund Site

 (Asbestos, Lead, CAM-17, TPHg, TPHd Sampling & Oversight)

 San Francisco, California

 The Transamerica Pyramid was the tallest skyscraper in the San Francisco skyline up until 2018.
 The building no longer houses the headquarters of the Transamerica Corporation, who moved their U.S. headquarters to Baltimore, Maryland, but it is still associated with the company and is depicted in the company’s logo.
-Designed by architect William Pereira and built by Hathaway Dinwiddie Construction Company on the site of the historic Montgomery Block, it has a structural height of 853 feet (260 m) and has 48 floors of retail and office space.
-Upon it’s completion in 1972 it was the eighth tallest building in the world.
+Designed by architect William Pereira and built by Hathaway Dinwiddie Construction Company on the site of the historic Montgomery Block, it has a structural height of 853 feet (260 meters) and 48 floors of retail and office space.
+Upon its completion in 1972 it was the eighth tallest building in the world.
 The Transamerica building was commissioned by Transamerica CEO John (Jack) R. Beckett, with the claim that he wished to allow light in the street below.

 Performed hazardous materials surveys of the floors of the building in anticipation of a full floor demolition.
 The surveys included an asbestos survey to identify asbestos-containing materials (ACM), lead paint screening to identify lead-based coatings (LBC) and/or lead-containing coatings (LCC), and a visual inspection to identify suspect poly-chlorinated biphenyl (PCB) containing light ballasts and suspect mercury-containing florescent light tubes.
 A full asbestos and lead specification was also created to work with the abatement contractor.